autoSteve/ha-solcast-solar/README.md

 Three solar generation estimates are produced by Solcast for every half hour period of all forecasted days.

-* 'central' or 50% or most likely to occur forecast is exposed as the `forecast` by the integration.
+* 'central' or 50% or most likely to occur forecast is exposed as the `estimate` by the integration.
-* '10%' or 1 in 10 'worst case' forecast assuming more cloud coverage than expected, exposed as `forecast10`.
+* '10%' or 1 in 10 'worst case' forecast assuming more cloud coverage than expected, exposed as `estimate10`.
-* '90%' or 1 in 10 'best case' forecast assuming less cloud coverage than expected, exposed as `forecast90`.
+* '90%' or 1 in 10 'best case' forecast assuming less cloud coverage than expected, exposed as `estimate90`.

 The detail of these different forecast estimates can be found in sensor attributes, which contain both 30-minute daily intervals, and calculated hourly intervals across the day.
 Separate attributes sum the available estimates or break things down by Solcast site.
 (This integration usually references a Solcast site by by its 'site resource ID', and this can be found at the Solcast site https://toolkit.solcast.com.au/)